How we use your information

 When we receive a complaint we will create a file containing the details of the complaint.
 This file may consist of paper and or electronic documents and will normally contain the identity of the complainant and any other individuals connected to the complaint.

-Any personal information that we collect throughout the course of handling a complaint will be used to process the complaint and to check on the level of service we provide.
+Any personal data that we collect throughout the course of handling a complaint will be used to process the complaint and to check the level of service we provide.
 We may compile and publish statistics showing information like the number of complaints we receive, but not in a form which identifies anyone.

 The Council may have to disclose the complainant’s identity to the service which is the subject of the complaint.
 If a complainant doesn’t want information identifying him or her to be disclosed, we will try to respect that.
 However, it may not be possible to handle a complaint on an anonymous basis.

-We will keep personal information contained in complaint files for two years from the closure of the complaint.
+We will keep personal data contained in complaint files for two years from the closure of the complaint.
 It will be retained in a secure environment and access to it will be restricted to those who are responsible for responding to complaints.